EdgeLake/edgelake.github.io/docs/northbound/using_postman.md

 For SSL, the explanation on generating the needed files is available at the [Using SSL Certificates](https://github.com/AnyLog-co/documentation/blob/master/authentication.md#using-ssl-certificates) section.

-To run AnyLog queries using Postman with SSL enabled, follow the following steps:
+To run EdgeLake queries using Postman with SSL enabled, follow the following steps:
 <ol start="1">
     <li>Open Postman</li>
     <li>Create a collection</li>